haifengl/bigdata/README.md

 others secondary regions.
 Only the primary can accept writes from the client and thus the writes are not highly-available.
-The writes are asynchronously sent to the secondary region replicas using Async WAL replication’, which works similarly to cluster replication but instead happens inside the cluster.
+The writes are asynchronously sent to the secondary region replicas using Async WAL replication, which works similarly to cluster replication but instead happens inside the cluster.

 For reads, one may provide an additional consistency parameter (STRONG